“For God has not given us a spirit of fear, but of power and of love and of a sound mind.“

 2 Timothy 1:7

 People for the most part, are of little help.
 And I admit that my attitude can be less than stellar.
 “Unless you have been lost in this section of hell yourself, it’s best if you just shut up.”
-(I don’t really say this, but I’m tempted to.)
+(I don’t really say this mind you, but I’m terribly tempted to.)

-I once woke up once to another pastor praying prostrate on my bedroom floor.
+When I was very sick once I woke up to find another pastor praying prostrate on my bedroom floor.
 He didn’t have to do or say anything else.
+He was very quiet.
 He left without saying some ‘pious’ word to me, yet what he did was wonderfully done.
+God used Him.

 “I will trust Him.
 Whatever, wherever I am, I can never be thrown away.
 If I am in sickness, my sickness may serve Him; in perplexity, my perplexity may serve Him; if I am in sorrow, my sorrow may serve Him.
 My sickness, or perplexity, or sorrow may be necessary causes of some great end, which is quite beyond us.
 He does nothing in vain.”